YerayAR/PHP-Laravel-Basic/README.md

 ## Production Deployment

-For optimized production builds, copy `.env.example` to `.env` and review the database settings.
-Ensure `APP_ENV=production` and `APP_DEBUG=false`.
+1. Copy `.env.example` to `.env` and update the database credentials.
-Then run the provided deploy script:
+2. Verify that `APP_ENV=production` and `APP_DEBUG=false` are set.
+3. Run the deploy script to install optimized dependencies and generate caches:

 ```bash
 ./scripts/deploy.sh
 ```

-This installs production dependencies and caches configuration, routes and views for best performance.
+The script executes `composer install --no-dev --optimize-autoloader`, caches configuration, routes and views, and sets write permissions for `storage/` and `bootstrap/cache/`.

+Ensure your `.env` file is not exposed publicly through the web server.